FFNet: MetaMixer-based Efficient Convolutional Mixer Design: Effective Receptive Field Analysis

-Previous works~\cite{ding2022scaling, liu2023more51} have identified the Effective Receptive Field (ERF) as a key factor in enhancing CNN performance, scaling kernels up to 31$\times$31 or even 51$\times$51.
-In this section, we compare the ERFs of ConvNeXt and Swin Transformer, which use the same kernel (window) size, with our FFNet.
+Previous works~\cite{ding2022scaling, liu2023more51} have identified the Effective Receptive Field (ERF) as a key factor in enhancing CNN performance.
+In this section, we mainly compare the ERFs of ConvNeXt and Swin Transformer, which use the same kernel (window) size, with our FFNet.
 Following RepLKNet~\cite{ding2022scaling}, we sample and resize 50 images from the ImageNet validation set to 1024 $\times$ 1024, and measure the contribution of pixels on the input images to the central point of the feature map produced by the last layer.
 Contributions are aggregated and mapped onto a 1024 $\times$ 1024 matrix.
 We further quantify the ERF of each model by calculating the high-contribution area ratio $r$ of a minimum rectangle that encompasses the contribution scores over a certain threshold $t$.
-As depicted in Fig.~\ref{app_fig: erf}, while high-contribution pixels in ConvNeXt and Swin are concentrated around the center of the input, FFNet’s high-contribution pixels are dispersed across a wider ERF.
-These results demonstrate that our model more effectively utilizes convolutions with the same kernel size to consider a larger range of pixels for final predictions.
-These results are consistent with the examples in Fig.~\ref{app_fig:FFNet_are_kvm}.